cristos-codence/docker_n8nSetup/README.md

    * Install from: https://www.docker.com/products/docker-desktop/
    * You do not need to sign up for an account (though a personal account is free).
 You can just download the installer if you scroll below the fold.

+### Installation

+*  Download the files from https://github.com/cristos-codence/docker_n8nSetup/archive/refs/heads/development.zip
+*  Unzip into a folder on your computer.

 ### Running n8n

 1.  **macOS**: